 6. Go swimming

 Whether it’s rainy or so blazing hot outside that everyone is at the beach or community pool, head to your nearest Goldfish Swim School and stay cool in our indoor pool that still feels like you’re outdoors (even if you’re not a member).
+You can play pool games, take lessons, or swim together as a family.
 Plus, with our dedicated instructors who use integrity, compassion and trust to teach kids how to swim and stay safe in the water, your kids will experience extraordinary results and have a GOLDEN experience (how’s that for some WOW! customer service?).

 7. Make your own slushies